2001–02 Slovak Cup

 The 2001–02 Slovak Cup was the 33rd season of Slovakia's annual knock-out cup competition and the ninth since the independence of Slovakia.
-It began on 25 July 2001 with Preliminary round and ended on 8 May 2002 with the Final.
+It began on 25 July 2001 with the matches of preliminary round and ended on 8 May 2002 with the final.
 The winners of the competition earned a place in the qualifying round of the UEFA Cup.
 Inter Bratislava were the defending champions.

 Preliminary round

 The first legs were played on 25 and 26 July 2001.
 The second legs were played on 2 August 2001.